-Appendix A: Contributing models
+Appendix A. Contributing models

 Table 1 summarises various aspects of the models used in this study, and Table 2 details the model release and the date when the simulations were run.
-These models are examples of high-end global oceanice configurations that are actively being used for climate research, either in the ocean-ice configurations employed in this paper, or as part of more complete climate or earth system modelling systems.
+These models are examples of highend global ocean-ice configurations that are actively being used for climate research, either in the ocean-ice configurations employed in this paper, or as part of more complete climate or earth system models.
 Model details beyond those provided in this appendix can be found in the cited references.

-A1.
+A.1.
 NCAR-POP

-This is the ocean-ice component of the Community Climate System Model, CCSM3 (Collins et al., 2006).
+NCAR-POP is the ocean-ice component of the Community Climate System Model, CCSM3 (Collins et al., 2006).
 It consists of the Los Alamos Parallel Ocean Program (POP) documented by Smith and Gent (2004), which uses a z-coordinate for the vertical grid.
 This ocean is coupled to the Community Sea Ice Model (CSIM) that is documented by Briegleb et al. (2004).
 The resolution is roughly one degree (320 zonal grid cells) with refined meridional spacing in the equatorial region (384 meridional grid cells) and 40 unevenly spaced cells in the vertical.
 The north coordinate singularity is displaced over Greenland to avoid the traditional spherical coordinate singularity at the geographic North Pole.
 This displacement also has the added feature of refining the grid resolution in the Labrador Sea deep water formation region (Smith et al., 1995).
-It has been conjectured that this enhanced resolution in the deep water formation region is important for maintaining stability of the overturning circulation in the NCAR-POP CORE-I simulation.
-Systematic tests of this conjecture have only been performed at lower resolution Yeager et al. (2006).
+It has been hypothesized that this enhanced resolution in the deep water formation region is important for maintaining stability of the overturning circulation in the NCAR-POP CORE-I simulation (see Section 16.3).
+Systematic tests of this conjecture have only been performed at lower resolution by Yeager et al. (2006).

-The NCAR-POP ocean model component updates the tracer and baroclinic velocity fields using a leap-frog for the inviscid portion of the equations with a 3600s time step.
-The barotropic equations are updated implicitly in time using a leap-frog for the tendencies with 3600s time step (Dukowicz and
+The NCAR-POP ocean model component updates the tracer and baroclinic velocity fields using a leap-frog for the inviscid portion of the equations with a 3600 s time step.
+The barotropic equations are updated implicitly in time using a leap-frog for the tendencies with 3600 s time step (Dukowicz and Smith, 1994).
+No water is transported across the ocean surface, thus necessitating salt fluxes rather than water fluxes.